carls0n/defeat_rootkit/README.md

-# Defeating  ftrace based rootkits
+# Defeating ftrace based LKM rootkits

 Let's get right to it!